jschuel/BEAST_TPC_Fast_Digitizer/README.md

 `conda install scipy`

 After installing these packages, you should be able to run **`digitize.py`**.
 Test files are included in this package, so out of the box, you may test **`python3 digitize.py 1000`**, which will create the following file: `data/digitized/testFileDigitized_gain1000.feather`.
-You can open these files using [pandas' read_feather function](https://pandas.pydata.org/docs/reference/api/pandas.read_feather.html).
+You can open these files using [pandas's read_feather function](https://pandas.pydata.org/docs/reference/api/pandas.read_feather.html).